 Establish and maintain plans that define project activities.

-Expectations for estimating the planning parameters, making internal and external commitments, and developing the plan for managing the project.
+Establishes organizational expectations for estimating the planning parameters, making internal and external commitments, and developing the plan for managing the project.

 One of the keys to effectively managing a project is project planning.
 The Project Planning process involves the following activities: